matthewsouther/educator-emily/src/pages/services/index.md

 # **Teaching Services**

+Located in Portland, Oregon.

-Let me round out your homeschool curriculum with in-person teaching to provide enrichment or tackle a specific academic topic.
+Let me round out your homeschool curriculum with **in-person teaching** to provide enrichment or tackle a specific academic topic.

 ### In-home Classes or Tutoring